 Steven J. Pully - Mr. Pully has served on the Board since July 2015.
 Mr. Pully has over 30 years of experience in capital markets, finance, investing and legal matters.
 He also has extensive board participation and leadership experience, having served in a variety of roles on twenty boards.
-Mr. Pully is currently on the board of three other public companies, Bellatrix Exploration, a Calgary-based oil and gas producer.
-Titan Energy, an oil and gas company operating in several basins and Goodrich Petroleum Corp., an onshore U.S. oil and gas producer.
+Mr. Pully is currently on the board of three other public companies, Bellatrix Exploration, a Calgary-based oil and gas producer, Titan Energy, an oil and gas company operating in several basins and Goodrich Petroleum Corp., an onshore U.S. oil and gas producer.
 Within the past five years, Mr. Pully also served on the boards of Energy XXI Gulf Coast and EPL Oil & Gas.
 From 2008 until 2014, Mr. Pully served as General Counsel and a Partner of the investment firm, Carlson Capital, L.P.
-Mr. Pully was also previously an investment banker, serving as a Managing Director in the energy and power investment banking division of Bank of America and as a Senior Managing Director in the natural resources investment banking department of Bear Stearns & Company.
+Mr. Pully was a Senior Managing Director in the natural resources investment banking department of Bear Stearns & Company.
 Mr. Pully began his career as an attorney with Baker Botts LLP in Houston.
 Mr. Pully holds a Bachelor of Science in Accounting from Georgetown University and a J.D. from The University of Texas School of Law.
 Mr. Pully is a Chartered Financial Analyst, a Certified Public Accountant in the State of Texas and a member of the State Bar of Texas.
 Mr. Pully's significant experience serving on the boards of exploration and production companies, as well as his capital markets and legal experience, make him a valuable resource to the Board.